Meetings

 Annual Candy Sales: Sales of candy begin in September, and all Lions are encouraged to participate.
 Lion Tom Tatro has chaired the program for the past few years.
 Funds are raised for the Club’s charitable projects.

-Peace Poster Contest: The Peace Poster Contest is an annual event sponsored by the Club in conjunction with Lions Clubs International.
+Peace Poster Contest: The Peace Poster Contest is an event sponsored by the Club in conjunction with Lions Clubs International.
 Local school children participate by creating posters using the year’s chosen theme, and prizes are awarded to the top three entries.
 Winners go on to compete in the District and/or State, then the International competition.

 Adopt-a-Family: The Club annually adopts a family in need.
 Funds are raised, gifts are purchased, and the family receives needed items for Christmas.